fluencelabs/docs/docs/aqua-book/aqua-js-api.md

 ```

 # API
-API compiles high-level Aqua code into AIR language that can be used with Fluence JS client to make peer-to-peer calls.
+API compiles high-level Aqua code into low-level AIR instructions that can be used with Fluence JS client to make peer-to-peer calls.

 API has only one function: